dcasota/azure-scripts/README.md

 Actually there are no official Azure marketplace VM images of VMware Photon OS.
 In situations where you need simply need a container, better have a look to https://hub.docker.com/_/photon.

-From a technical feasibility perspective of a new generation of marketplace offerings is a time-limited hosting of OS releases and good practices of immutable infrastructure workflows.
+From a technical feasibility perspective of a new generation of marketplace offerings, time-limited hosting of OS releases and good practices of immutable infrastructure workflows is still a key feature for many customers.
 A few classic Linux distros Ubuntu, openSUSE, CentOS, SLES, Debian or CoreOS enjoy endorsed support by Azure.
 For customers with many Windows servers onpremise and a few Linux servers these offerings helps to simplify their hybrid cloud infrastructure management.
 Here's a good starting point on [managing Linux VMs on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-custom-images).

 VMware Tanzu Kubernetes Grid Plus (see [KB article](https://kb.vmware.com/s/article/78173)) enables customers to integrate Azure datacenters at the level of Kubernetes Node OS.
 First, how to create Photon OS images on Azure?
 This repo assembles some findings.